shojitori/Minesweeper/README.md

 # Minesweeper
-Minesweeper game in Java using GUI components.
+I developed a Minesweeper game in Java using GUI components.
+Download the file and run the code to check it out.